Silhouetted couple standing close together at sunset by the ocean, faces nearly touching.

 The fight about the dishes isn't about the dishes.
 I'm not interested in refereeing the surface conflict — I'm interested in what it's standing in for.
 That's where change actually lives.

-Individual sessions first, then together
+Individual session first, then together

 Before you're in the room together, I want to understand each of you separately.
 What you're each afraid the other will find out.
 What you need that you haven't figured out how to ask for.
 That context changes everything.